PrefectHQ/prefect/docs/concepts/storage.md

 ## Configuring storage

 To create a storage configuration, use the `prefect storage create` CLI command.
 You'll be able to select from available storage types.
-When necessary, you can provide storage location and authentication details.
+When necessary, you must provide storage location and authentication details.

 Current storage types include: